Elvis10ten/notes/src/nand.md

 ---

-A <em>logic gate</em> <mark>(also called **chip** in the book) is a physical device that implements a boolean function</mark>.
+A <mark>logic gate</mark> <mark>(also called **chip** in the book) is a physical device that implements a boolean function</mark>.
 Every digital device is based on a set of chips designed to store and process binary information.
 These chips are all made of **elementary logic gates**.
 Elementary logic gates can be physically realized using many different hardware technologies, but their logical behavior, or abstraction, is consistent across implementations.

 Since all logic gates have the same input and output data type (i.e. binary), they can be combined, creating composite gates of arbitrary complexity. e.g. `Xor = Or(And(a, Not(b)), And(Not(a), b))`.